Going off grid in the city, REALLY?

 Personally, I think using the grid like a giant battery is a great way to share the benefits of solar, not just for yourself, but for everybody in Australia.

-Disconnecting from the grid – a major step
+Disconnecting from the grid – a major step#

 Deciding to disconnect from the electricity grid, maybe because you had poor energy retailer service or a large electricity bill, is a major decision.
-Especially if you reside in an area with a strong electricity grid, like in a city.
+Especially if you reside in an area with a strong electricity grid, like a city.
 So before you explore this option, please consider the following:

 Your daily energy requirements